ustajan/grasshopper/README.md

 General status
 ==
-In its current form, the code has been tested with <12MeV photons, neutrons, and electrons.
+In its current form, the code has been tested with <12MeV photons, neutrons, gammas, and electrons.
 Very general checks indicate that most processes are being simulated correctly.